 "Okay, kids," Clay said, his voice low and his words careful.
-"I think it's time for us to go.
-Come on."
+"I think it's time for us to go."
 He started toward the exit he had made.

-They glanced at each other.
-The whispers were gone; whatever he had been, the yellow Freddy was slouched again, an empty suit, though no one had seen it move.
-Charlie nodded toward Clay, and the rest started forward, heading almost reluctantly \\\\\ebook converter DEMO Watermarks\\\\\\ to the hole in the wall.
-Charlie hung back; John stayed beside her, but she gestured him forward, taking up the rear.
+They glanced at one another.
+The whispers were gone.
+Whatever he had been, the yellow Freddy was slouched again, an empty suit, though no one had seen it move.
+Charlie nodded toward Clay, and the rest started forward, heading almost reluctantly to the hole in the wall.
+Charlie hung back.
+John stayed beside her, but she gestured him forward, taking up the rear.

 She had barely had time to take a step when something took hold of her throat.

-Charlie tried to cry out, but her windpipe was being crushed; she was whipped around as if she weighed nothing, and found herself face to face with the yellow rabbit.
+Charlie tried to cry out, but her windpipe was being crushed.
+She was whipped around as if she weighed nothing, and she found herself face-toface with the yellow rabbit.
 Dave's eyes were shining through, triumphant.
 He had his arm around her neck, squeezing her throat so tightly that she could scarcely breathe.
-He was holding her so close it was almost an embrace; she could smell the costume, stained fur and years of putrid sweat, and blood, and cruelty.
+He held her so close it was almost an embrace.
+She could smell the costume, stained fur and years of putrid sweat, blood, and cruelty.